StingyAir/Simcha-leon-Popivker--Computer-Science-Associate-of-Arts-/README.md

 ### NetworkDesign.png is a file displaying an image of how a network might be set up, with the inclusion of two computers a router and a printer.

 ### SQLQuery.png is a file sorting and limiting the results of an sql index to show information requested by a manager

+### MyHTML.png is a file featuring my skills regarding creating an html page and correctly using tags